Graph-COM/Pair-Align/README.md

 The detailed range and value of these hyperparameters for each dataset are listed in the paper appendix.

+## Connection to StruRW ##
+This work is an extension of our previous work [StruRW](https://github.com/Graph-COM/StruRW), which considers a more generalized graph structure shift scenario including label shift (LS) in addition to the conditional structure shift (CSS) in StruRW.
+Consequently, under the general graph structure shift case, Pair-Align has unbiased edge weight estimations compared to the previous StruRW estimations.
+In addition, StruRW assumes perfect training in the source domain and uses hard pseudo-labels in the target domain to estimate the edge weights, which may suffer from inaccurate estimations.
+Wheareas, Pair-Align optimizes for the edge weights in a more robust manner.
+Overall, you can think of StruRW as a prior study and consider some special case of Pair-Align.

 ## Citation ##
 If you find our paper and Github repo useful, please cite our paper:
 ```bibtex